wladmis/xext-rexsec/README.rst

                  in the list is looked up in ``$PATH`` of ``X`` server process, that it can't be abused with creating a malicious program with the similar name.
-On Linux, every symlink  is also deferred before matching.
+On Linux, every symlink  is also dereferenced before matching.
-                 On Linux system, if an executable does not start with a *slash symbol* ``/``, then altsec looks up it in the ``X`` server process ``$PATH``.
+                 On Linux system, if an executable does not start with a *slash symbol* ``/``, then altsec looks it up in the ``X`` server process ``$PATH``.
 If it does not reside in the ``$PATH``, you should add a full pathname to the executable.

-                 On non-Linux systems you should provide only full pathname to the executable, any others will be ignored.
+                 On non-Linux systems you should provide only full pathname to the executable, any other will be ignored.
 ================ ======================================================= =============

 NOTE
 ====

-AltSec **does not** handle process tree execution, in case of usage of trusted client list you have to make sure by yourself that confined clients cannot run clients from the trusted client list.
+AltSec **does not** handle process execution tree, in case of usage of trusted client list you have to make sure by yourself that confined clients cannot run clients from the trusted client list.
 The easiest way to achieve this to run all confined client under user namespace